mbndr/mowos/README.md

 ### Agent
 On every device you want to monitor an executable `mowos-agent` has to be installed.
 This agent is used to gather all the data from the host.

-### Monitor
+### Gatherer
-An executable called `mowos-monitor` runs on the device you're currently working on (e.g. laptop, pc).
+An executable called `mowos-gatherer` runs on the device you're currently working on (e.g. laptop, pc).
 A built-in web server serves a page with all the current information of your hosts.
 It's responsible for gathering data from the agents and updating your local web view.

 ## History
 Mowos is only for small infrastructures for home usage.
 If you want to modify the host configuration on a web frontend, render graphs depending on the history of gathered data or more great features, this is probably not the software you're searching for.

 ## Encryption
-The communication between the agents and the monitor is currently not encrypted because I wanted to minimize complexity at the beginning of the project.
-It's not priority number one because Mowos was written to monitor only small infrastructure members in a local network.

-Encryption should be definitely be implemented in the future because basically everyone could send a request TCP packet to a device running an `mowos-agent` and would get data.
+coming soon